uiuctml/npc-dataset-utils/docs/npc-dataset-utils/utilities/label.md

 - A Viewer Panel that presents random instances from the selected class to provide visual context while labeling.
 - A Labeling Control Panel for assigning existing attribute values, adding new labels, or removing existing ones.
-- An Application Control Panel for saving progress, navigating among classes/categories, reloading configurations, or shuffling displayed instances.
+- An Application Control Panel for saving progress, navigating among classes/categories, reloading dataset configuration, or shuffling displayed instances.
 - Support for class-wise, one-hot attribute labeling for any datasets with user-definable attributes.

 The NPC Attribute Labeling Utility provides the foundation for rapidly and efficiently annotating datasets with attributes, enabling their use in downstream tasks across the NPC pipeline.